WebReflection/broadcast/README.md

   * **Breaking**
     * removed `new` method; the export now is `broadcast` and the `Broadcast` class
     * changed `when` signature; it now always returns a *Promise*
+    * no transpilation anymore, usable by ES2015+ compatible engines
   * **New**
     * smaller
     * faster